 - Do expect open, non-specific React interview questions like this one, as well!

-- Not only do their breathe life into an otherwise overly technical and rigid interview, but it will help the interviewer get a clear picture on:
+- Not only do they breathe life into an otherwise overly technical and rigid interview, but it will help the interviewer get a clear picture on:

 - How you can justify your choices and preferences by backing them up with clearly articulated arguments.

 Word of caution: Honesty’s your best friend (if not the only one)!
 You might be tempted to choose dependencies that you have no (or little) experience working with, just because they’re popular: do not fall into this trap!

 - You’ll only risk getting tangled up in your lies if the interviewer decides to ask you for further, more specific details about your experience working with those tools.